 I am an audit partner in the Wimbledon office of Hartley Fowler, technical partner for the firm and lead the firm's specialist charities and not for profit team.
 I divide my time between advising clients on a variety of subjects, providing support to the whole firm overseeing high level accounting and auditing issues and for professional compliance matters, training and mentoring of team members.
 My clients come from a wide range of sectors that include technology, property, venture capital, and a number of international groups.
 I work closely with owner managers and family run businesses delivering professional advice that helps them manage, run and grow their organisations.
 By obtaining an in depth understanding of my clients and their affairs, I am able to provide solutions that balance the needs of the business with those of the founder and family behind it.

-I am looking forward to being a judge at this years’ awards and use the business skills I’ve gained from working with 100’s of local businesses since Time & Leisure Magazine was established over 20 years ago.
-Supporting many independent businesses has given me a complete understanding of the challenges they face and the significance of their achievements.
-As Managing Director for over 17 years, I have enjoyed building the Time & Leisure brand and establishing our trusted and much-loved magazines in the region.
-We have grown our print portfolio to cover ten amazing local areas across SW London and Surrey, plus our weekly Time & Leisure Weekend newsletter and the fantastically exciting Food & Culture Awards, to offer readers and businesses a complete print-digital-event media experience.
-It is a genuine pleasure to extend our involvement in the community and be a part of these important awards.
+I am looking forward to being a judge at this years’ awards and use the business skills I’ve gained from working with 100’s of local businesses since Time & Leisure Magazine was established 25 years ago.
+As Owner and publisher for over 20 years, I have enjoyed building the Time & Leisure brand, establishing our trusted and much-loved magazines in print and digital media portfolio.
+Our magazines cover ten amazing areas across SW London and Surrey, plus our weekly Time & Leisure Weekend newsletter and website extend our reach to fast growing audiences online and social media.
+Our loyal audiences are at the heart of everything we do which is reflected on our new media website along with our Creative Design Agency.
+It is a genuine pleasure to extend our involvement in the community and support the creative sector in these awards.
 Good luck to all the participants!

 As a strategic marketing professional with a commercial background, I have a wealth of experience in devising and running marketing campaigns for much loved household brands in both agency and client-side roles.
 In applying my skills to the Merton Giving initiative I am striving to bridge the gap between businesses and charities to mutual advantage and have, since the initiative's launch, gained valuable insight into the Merton community.
 I am delighted to be involved in this year's awards, to celebrate the resilience of our business community.